Ahh…the age-old debate on whether the convenience of a fixed campervan bed beats out the utility of a convertible bed.

 If we’re being honest here, not every van life day is awesome.

-Sometimes it’s flat out terrible outside; rain storms, sub-zero temperatures, gusty sand storms, or just simply pitch dark and cold.
+Sometimes, it’s flat-out terrible outside where it’s rainy, sub-zero temperatures, gusty sand storms, or pitch dark and cold.

-It’s during these times that we especially enjoy our full-sized living room space.
+During these times, we especially enjoy our full-sized living room space.

-During bad days, we’ll have sushi and movie nights or simply lounge around with a book.
+During bad days, we’ll have sushi and movie nights or lounge around with a book.

-Either way, having a space to hangout when the weather is bad that isn’t directly on our beds is important to us and helps to make our van even more like home.
+Either way, having a space to hang out when the weather is bad that isn’t directly on our beds is essential and helps make our van even more like home.

-Because we haven’t been laying on the bed during the day, being on the bed at night feels like a fresh and new experience.
+Because we haven’t been lying on the bed during the day, being on the bed at night feels like a fresh and new experience.

 It’s like being in a completely different room that you haven’t entered since the previous 12 hours.

 We’ve found that this helps us sleep better at night, too.

 In Japan, those who sleep on futons on the floor religiously store them away in a closet once they wake up.